Magu not using money discovery to justify stay at EFCC – CSO - Nigeria Today

 Magu not using money discovery to justify stay at EFCC – CSO

-Chairman of the organisation, Mr Ezenwa Nwagwu, told newsmen on Tuesday in Abuja that Magu was just doing his job to curb corruption contrary to the insinuations.
+Chairman of the organisation, Ezenwa Nwagwu, told the News Agency of Nigeria (NAN) on Tuesday in Abuja that Magu was just doing his job to curb corruption contrary to the insinuations.

 Nwagwu said that rather than castigating Magu, currently acting chairman of the commission, Nigerians should commend the organisation for the fight against corruption.